End of Summer Salad

 Salt and pepper

 *This salad highlights the best ingredients on offer in late summer.
 If you don't have access to beautiful peaches or nectarines, I would omit them all together, rather than including ones that are under-ripe or less than great.
 If you have some particularly glorious large tomatoes, use those in place of the cherry tomatoes.
-If blue cheese is not up your alley, feel free to substitute with something that floats your boat; I think some lovely sheep's milk feta would be equally great.
+If blue cheese is not up your alley, feel free to leave substitute with something that floats your boat; I think some lovely sheep's milk feta would be equally great.
 You can also omit the cheese all together, which makes for a satisfying vegan offering.